Pylons/pyramid/docs/narr/router.rst

 Request Processing
 ==================

-Once a :mod:`repoze.bfg` application is up and running, it is ready to accept requests and return responses.
+Once a :mod:`pyramid` application is up and running, it is ready to accept requests and return responses.

-What happens from the time a :term:`WSGI` request enters a :mod:`repoze.bfg` application through to the point that :mod:`repoze.bfg` hands off a response back to WSGI for upstream processing?
+What happens from the time a :term:`WSGI` request enters a :mod:`pyramid` application through to the point that :mod:`pyramid` hands off a response back to WSGI for upstream processing?

 #.
 A user initiates a request from his browser to the hostname and
-   port number of the WSGI server used by the :mod:`repoze.bfg` application.
+   port number of the WSGI server used by the :mod:`pyramid` application.

 #.
-The WSGI server used by the :mod:`repoze.bfg` application passes
+The WSGI server used by the :mod:`pyramid` application passes
-   the WSGI environment to the ``__call__`` method of the :mod:`repoze.bfg` :term:`router` object.
+   the WSGI environment to the ``__call__`` method of the :mod:`pyramid` :term:`router` object.

 #.
 A :term:`request` object is created based on the WSGI environment.

 #.
 The :term:`application registry` and the :term:`request` object
-   created in the last step are pushed on to the :term:`thread local` stack that :mod:`repoze.bfg` uses to allow the functions named :func:`repoze.bfg.threadlocal.get_current_request` and :func:`repoze.bfg.threadlocal.get_current_registry` to work.
+   created in the last step are pushed on to the :term:`thread local` stack that :mod:`pyramid` uses to allow the functions named :func:`pyramid.threadlocal.get_current_request` and :func:`pyramid.threadlocal.get_current_registry` to work.

 #.
-A :class:`repoze.bfg.interfaces.INewRequest` :term:`event` is sent
+A :class:`pyramid.interfaces.INewRequest` :term:`event` is sent
    to any subscribers.

 #.
 If any :term:`route` has been defined within application
-   configuration, the :mod:`repoze.bfg` :term:`router` calls a
+   configuration, the :mod:`pyramid` :term:`router` calls a
    :term:`URL dispatch` "route mapper."
 The job of the mapper is to examine the request to determine whether any user-defined :term:`route` matches the current WSGI environment.
 The